benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

   but still watch it all-together allows for synchronous discussion and q&a amongst attendees

-- when the Premiere is done, you don't have to "put the videos online for those who missed them"; they're already there (which is _so much easier_ than having to make talk recordings, edit them together, and then upload them somewhere)
+- when the premiere is done, you don't have to "put the videos online for those who missed them"; they're already there (which is _so much easier_ than having to make talk recordings, edit them together, and then upload them somewhere)